ingemarparra/Inixe-Composable/README.md

 Even if the application depends on Autofac.
 It's still possible to use other IoC.

-The main objective is to load dynamically assemblies and insert their XAML templates in the the existing application on deman.
+The main objective is to load dynamically assemblies and insert their XAML templates in the the existing application on demand.